AHRI CEO Serge Sardo talks to Daniel Pink about why smart workers don’t perform well in controlling environments.

 SS: How could HR move away from bonuses and commissions without necessarily incurring costs through increased salaries?

 DP: It’s important to start small.
-I think people are open to the concept of recalibrating compensation.
-Variable compensation could be contingent on things other than individual sales.
-If you change the metrics to be more in line with what the organisation wants to encourage then you might have a chance.
+One HR person saying, “This isn’t going to be this way” isn’t going to change things.
+I do think people are open to the concept of recalibrating compensation.
+It’s not about eliminating all variable compensation but perhaps making it a smaller percentage of total compensation.
+Variable compensation could be contingent on things other than individual sales, perhaps on company profits, or group performance or on customer satisfaction.
+If you change the metrics to be more in line with what the organisation wants to encourage then you might have a chance because people are more likely to be open to that.

 SS: What are the key elements in an organisation that foster intrinsic motivation?

-DP: Start by paying people enoug.
-The other three forces that lead to enduring, long-term motivation are autonomy, mastery and purpose.
+DP: Start by paying people enough and take the issue off the table.
+But the other three forces that lead to enduring, long-term motivation are autonomy, mastery and purpose.
 Autonomy is about having a sense of self direction and some control over your job.
-Mastery is about getting better at things that matter k.
-Purpose is to know why we do what we do.
+Mastery is about getting better at things that matter and starting to make progress in our work.
+Purpose is to know why we do what we do – making a contribution to something larger than we are.

 SS: You say a sense of purpose is important to people.
 Why is it so hard for organisations to create meaningful and purposeful workplaces?

-It’s really about knowing why you are at work in the first place.
+Often, the word ‘purpose’ is a little daunting for people; they think it’s about saving the world.
+But it’s really about knowing why you are at work in the first place.
 We all want to feel that we are making a contribution.
+HRm

 About Daniel Pink